AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-int-video/c-html5-aem-int-video-customizingviewer/r-html5-aem-int-video-customize-calltoaction.md

 ## Example {#example-7}

-To set up labels that use a white color, be center-aligned 15 pixels, and use an Arial font:
+To set up labels that use a white color, be center-aligned 15 pixels, and use an Arial® font:

 ```
 .s7interactivevideoviewer .s7calltoaction .s7label {